How Often Should Landscaping Maintenance Be Done for a Healthy and Beautiful Yard?

 Senior services are the range of supports available to seniors in all stages of life.
 These may include assistance with daily activities, transportation, or meals on wheels.

-Senior Services Lexington NC offers programs and services that promote aging well, support independence and foster community inclusion.
+Senior Services offers programs and services that promote aging well, support independence and foster community inclusion.
 Learn more.

 Most people prefer to receive long term care services in their own homes or in the homes of family and friends if possible.
 However, many people need more extensive assistance than can be provided in the home environment and would benefit from services offered in a community-based setting.